 The art museum houses 14,000 pieces by the Catalan artist Joan Miró.

-The art foundation has been around for more than 45 years, exhibiting Miró’s art and the latest in contemporary art.
+The art foundation has existed for more than 45 years and exhibits Miró’s art and the latest contemporary art.

-There are two ways to explore Fundació Joan Miró – you can get the regular entry tickets or book a guided tour where a local art expert shows you around.
+There are two ways to explore Fundació Joan Miró – you can buy the regular entry tickets or book a guided tour with a local art expert.

 Joan Maragall Gardens